donnate/donnate.github.io/_pages/about.md

   <div style="text-align: justify">
-  I am especially interested in biomedical applications of this topic, and in particular, in brain connectomics, a developing field in neuroscience which strives to understand the functional and anatomical “wiring” of the brain and its association with cognitive processes and psychiatrical diseases.
+  I am especially interested in biomedical applications of this topic, and in particular, in brain connectomics – a developing field in neuroscience which strives to understand the functional and anatomical “wiring” of the brain and its association with cognitive processes and psychiatric diseases.
 </div>